daydreamerli/project2app/README.md

 |--.env                     // the port and monogodb connection uri or other auth setting
 |--public
   |--csss
-     |--header.css            // partials css
+     |--main.css         // main web frame css
-     |--body.css
-     |--footer.css
   |--img
      |--logo.jpg
      |--header.jpg
      |--slide.jpg
      |--other.jpg        // imgs used in the pages
   |--other               // other resources used
 |--views
-  |--api                         // api code for the charts
+  |--pages               // this is all the pages ejs file
+     |--home.ejs
   |--partials            // the partials ejs to form different pages ejs
      |--head.ejs
      |--body.ejs